alex-lechner/Documentation-Guideline/template/README.md

 ## Documentation

-Either write your documentation here or [provide a link to your extensive documentation][documentation-link].
+Either write your documentation here or [provide a link to your extensive documentation website][documentation-link].

-If you have a big code base and lots of things to document you should consider using a documentation tool like [Sphinx][sphinx], [Mkdocs][mkdocs], [Gitbook][gitbook] or any other documentation tool which generates static HTML-files.
+If you have a big code base and lots of things to document you should consider using a documentation tool like [Sphinx][sphinx], [Mkdocs][mkdocs], [Gitbook][gitbook] or any other documentation tool to generate static HTML-files which you then can host on a server.

 ## Contribution